What types of payment do you accept for services?

 How soon can I have my garments back?

 It depends on which location; we offer same day service Monday-Friday on most regular items.
-Please contact your closest location for details. (**if your items are dropped off by 9:00 am we can have them ready by 5 pm)
+Please contact your closest location for details. (**Our cut off time for same day service is 9:00 am Monday-Friday only)

 **restrictions apply for garments requiring extra care